 Prepaid SIM Card

 A prepaid SIM card in Mexico works the same as in most countries.
-When you buy it for the first time, it will come to basic package that may last a day to a month.
-After that, you will need to top up in order keep your SIM card active or it will expire.
+When you buy it for the first time, it will come with a basic package that may last a day to a month.
+After that, you will need to top up in order to keep your SIM card active, or it will expire.

 If it expires, they may recycle the phone number you were using.
-It’s also possible to contact your provider to reactivate your number again for a small fee after your sim card is expired.
+It’s also possible to contact your provider to reactivate your number again for a small fee after your SIM card has expired.

 How to Get One